wang-q/ubuntu/prepare/CentOS.md

 Let Parallels use the express installation.
 Customize the VM before installation as 4 cores and 4GB RAM.

+Change the VM to Bridged Network (Default Adapter)

 SSH in as `root`.

 # Change the Home directory